History of swimwear: Early 20th century

 In 1907, the swimmer Annette Kellerman from Australia visited the United States as an "underwater ballerina", a version of synchronised swimming involving diving into glass tanks.
-Her swimsuit showed arms, legs and the neck, a costume she adopted from England, and which was similar to men's swimsuits of the time.
+Her swimsuit showed arms, legs and the neck, a costume she adopted from England, that was similar to men's swimsuits of the time.
 Kellerman changed the suit to have long arms and legs and a collar, still keeping the close fit that revealed the shapes underneath.
 Kellerman marketed a line of bathing suits and her style of one-piece suits came to be known as "the Annette Kellerman".
 The one-piece swimming tights became accepted swimsuit attire for women in parts of Europe by 1910.
 Harper's Bazaar praised the Kellerman swimsuit, writing in June 1920 (vol. 55, no. 6, p.
-138) "Annette Kellerman Bathing Attire is distinguished by an incomparable, daring beauty of fit that always remains refined."
+138): "Annette Kellerman Bathing Attire is distinguished by an incomparable, daring beauty of fit that always remains refined."
 The following year, in June 1921 (vol. 54, no. 2504, p.
-101) it wrote that these bathing suits were "famous ... for their perfect fit and exquisite, plastic beauty of line."
+101), it was written that these bathing suits were "famous ... for their perfect fit and exquisite, plastic beauty of line."